meigsy/shift/terraform/projects/dev/README.md

 ```

 Use `watch_events_url` in your iOS app configuration.
 Use `state_estimator_url` with ADC bearer token for authenticated access.

+### How to Update Intervention Catalog

+The intervention catalog is managed as Infrastructure as Code:

+1. Edit `sql/intervention_catalog.sql`
+2. Run `terraform apply`
+3. The table is automatically replaced with the new data

+The SQL file uses `CREATE OR REPLACE TABLE` to ensure idempotent updates.

 ## Apple Sign in with Apple Configuration